 - Following up on the third point, the pressure to speak out often results in superficial gestures.
 Those gestures mean little in the face of deep-rooted, long-standing problems.
-You insert a hash tag in one of your posts or chant a slogan at the end of a 15-minute video, and that becomes activism.
+You insert a hashtag in one of your posts or chant a slogan at the end of a 15-minute video, and that becomes activism.

-- I don’t think it’s good for our psychological health to have every channel, every forum, become a battleground on different political topics.
+- I don’t think it’s good for our psychological health to have every channel, every forum, become a battleground for different political topics.
 If I’m looking for a drawing tutorial, or if I’m watching a video about how to keep plants alive indoors, I just want to focus on art or on nurturing plant life.
 Being plugged into political issues round-the-clock doesn’t help people become more effective citizens or advocates.
 If anything, immersion in social media can give people a skewed picture of a topic.
 It can also warp emotions, putting people in protracted states of rage or despair.

 If people want to talk or write about a topic, they can.
 My concern is with the social pressures, the expectations that someone with a platform needs to use it to broadcast certain opinions.
-For multiple reasons, pressuring influencers (or anyone online) to take a stance often isn’t a good idea.
+For multiple reasons, pressuring influencers (or anyone online) to take a stand often isn’t a good idea.